elisa-tech/delta-kernel/README.md

 During linux kernel compilation, `Makefile.build` calls `$K/scripts/basic/fixdep.c` to generate a .cmd file for each source that collects dependency information during compilation.

-This tool incorporates a modification that applies a patch (`patch.file`) to `scripts/basic/fixdep.c`, enabling it to output dependency information into a **list of header files** when building the kernel.
+The `scripts/basic/fixdep.c` file generates a `.cmd` file containing dependency information for each source file that the kernel compiles.
+This tool includes a modification that applies a patch (fixdep-patch.file) to `fixdep.c`, enabling it to collect dependency files for each source file and output a comprehensive list of all source files and their dependencies for the entire kernel compilation.
+The resulting `dependency_list.txt`` is generated after kernel compilation.

 #### Source code